-ON Semiconductor Corporation ("ON Semiconductor"), together with its wholly and majority-owned subsidiaries (the "Company"), prepares its consolidated financial statements in accordance with generally accepted accounting principles in the United States of America.
-As of December 31, 2017, the Company was organized into three operating segments, which also represent its three reporting segments: Power Solutions Group, Analog Solutions Group and Image Sensor Group.
-Additional information about the Company's operating and reporting segments is included in Note 18: "Segment Information".
+ON Semiconductor Corporation, together with its wholly and majority-owned subsidiaries (the "Company"), prepares its consolidated financial statements in accordance with GAAP.
+As of December 31, 2018, the Company was organized into three operating segments, which also represent its three reporting segments: the Power Solutions Group, the Analog Solutions Group and the Intelligent Sensing Group.
+Additional information about the Company's operating and reporting segments is included in Note 3: "Revenue and Segment Information".